-Is your ideal reader led by passion, meaning or motion?
+Is your ideal reader led by their head or heart?

-Once you have been through the above to get to who your ideal reader is, consider the passion, meaning and motion approach.
+Once you have been through the above to get to who your ideal reader is led by their heart or head.
 Think about your buying process.
-Do you start with your heart (passion), then check in with your gut (meaning) and finally your head (motion)?
+Do you start with your heart (passion), then check in with your gut and then your head?
 Or do you go through strict head led criteria?
 Or does it depend on what you are buying?

 You are looking for an emotional connection.
-Consider passion, meaning and motion – getting things done.
+Consider passion, making meaning and stories.

-Now apply these questions to the last few books that you purchased.
+Now apply your buying process to the last few books that you purchased.
 What does this tell you?

 This reader is practical, and they like systems and processes.
 You will find them setting goals, and using your book to create accountability.
 Your book will teach them something practical.
-They like motion – getting things done.
+They like action and getting things done.